shreeshailaya/C-DAC-Notes/CONTRIBUTING.md

 - Check your code twice before PR, only correct codes are going to be considered.
-- Follow file naming convention for all your pull requests.
+- Follow the file naming convention for all your pull requests.
-- While adding any content it should be inside its appropiate folder.
+- While adding any content it should be inside its appropriate folder.
-- If there is any problem with inaccurate solution create an issue!
+- If there is any problem with an inaccurate solution create an issue!
-- Do not create an duplicate issues, firstly check if that issue has been created already or not.
+- Do not create a duplicate issue, firstly check if that issue has been created already or not.
 - Do not make a PR without getting issues assigned to you! ( they will not be merged ).
-- Link your PR with the Issue number. .
+- Link your PR with the Issue number...
 - Make sure your read these rules twice.